talhaiijaz/Halal-Gelatin-Project/README.md

 A modern, real-time CRM system for managing gelatin manufacturing operations, built with Next.js 14, Convex, and Tailwind CSS.

+## ✅ Implementation Status

+**All features have been successfully implemented:**
+- ✅ Dashboard with quick actions and real-time stats
+- ✅ Client management (Local, International, All)
+- ✅ Order management with multi-step creation
+- ✅ Finance module (Invoices, Payments, Reports)
+- ✅ Delivery tracking with status management
+- ✅ Real-time data synchronization across all modules
+- ✅ Loading skeletons and empty states
+- ✅ CSV export for all data tables
+- ✅ Confirmation dialogs for delete actions
+- ✅ Mobile responsive design

 ## Features

 - 📊 **Real-time Dashboard** - Live updates for orders, clients, and payments